-Let’s understand the Google logic behind ranking website on search result with the help of this article i.e. Google Algorithms.
+Let’s understand the Google logic behind ranking website on a search result with the help of this article i.e. Google Algorithms.

 Google SEO Rules: Google Algorithms

 As we have read in the topic How Google works there were term algorithms which decide the relevancy criteria of a website.
-In simple terms, you can say these are the rules and regulations which a website must follow in order to rank higher.
+In simple terms, you can say these are the rules and regulations which a website must follow to rank higher.

-Note: Google used to update its algorithm very frequently so you must follow Google News to be up to date with these algorithms.
+Note: Google used to update its algorithm frequently so you must follow Google News to be up to date with these algorithms.